commercetools/commercetools-jvm-sdk/CONTRIBUTING.md

 ## Testing

-Be aware that during integration tests, the CT platform will fail silently on certain errors, such as:
+Be aware that during integration tests the CT platform will fail silently on certain errors, such as:
 - wrong field name (unless required)
 - wrong expansion path
 - wrong query predicate